 I was delighted to collaborate on the audio form for Kate Briggs written piece Corner Corner Volta Flip, which was part of ‘How Forms Live’ at the Mitchell Library for Glasgow International Festival of Visual Art.
 The work was set up as a headphone installation in the Poet’s Corner.

-Static Flux is a radio and performance collaboration with writer Zoë Strachan.
-The work was initially produced as a live studio broadcast for Radiophrenia in 2017 and then subsequently selected for a live performance at Hidden Door Festival 2018.
+Zoë Strachan and I first produced Static Flux as a live studio broadcast for Radiophrenia in 2017.
+The work was then selected for a live performance at Hidden Door Festival 2018.

 Static Fluxfocuses on out-of-time memory states, and how they can be both static and in flux.
 We are interested in exploring narrative and time through chance encounters with remnants, fragments and the ephemera of past lives.
 Metaphors for our endeavour include the remnants found in second-hand bags and the pockets of clothing, or in notes scribbled on the back of black and white photographs.
 There is a melancholy air to these things, but as with any kind of haunting, also the potential for fear, and for deeper connections with our own sense of mortality.